Business Administration: Bachelor’s of Arts Degree

 Sports Management Concentration

-• Develop strategic decision-making and leadership skills
+• Strategic decision-making and leadership

-• Communicate with diverse stakeholders in the sports environment
+• Effective communication with diverse stakeholders

-Sports Management Concentration Courses16 units required
+Sports Management Concentration Courses

 Course Code Course Name Units